telent/liminix/doc/configuration.rst

 differently-configured services based on the same template - perhaps e.g. when you have multiple networks (VPNs etc) in different trust domains, or you want to run two SSH daemons on different ports.
+(For the background to this, please refer to the :doc:`architecture decision record <adr/module-system>`)

 .. tip:: Liminix modules should be quite familiar (but also different)
 	 if you already know how to use NixOS modules.
 We use the